Denoising Complex Covariance Matrices with Hybrid ResNet and Random Matrix Theory: Cryptocurrency Portfolio Applications: Conclusion

-Nevertheless, although these results are promising in terms of adequately characterizing the complex dynamics of cryptocurrencies and proposing a hybrid estimator that combines the advantages of state-of-the-art neural network models with the analytical foundations of random matrix theory, they are not sufficient to achieve the maximum cumulative return.
-When comparing with the performance of individual assets, we find that there are instruments capable of nearly tripling the initial capital while offering a better balance between risk exposure and profitability (Sharpe Ratio).
-Therefore, from a practical standpoint, there is still room for improvement in the search for more profitable strategies.
-In this regard, it would be interesting to continue combining methodologies and to incorporate the last missing ingredient—one that is uncommon within the econophysics field: asset selection and valuation from a fundamental analysis perspective~\cite{graham2003intelligent}.
-However, the challenge is substantial, as cryptocurrencies generally lack traditional fundamental metrics available in conventional financial markets. \\
+Nevertheless, although these results are promising in terms of adequately characterizing the complex dynamics of cryptocurrencies and in proposing a hybrid estimator that combines state-of-the-art neural network architectures with the analytical foundations of random matrix theory, they are not sufficient to achieve the maximum cumulative return.
+When compared with the performance of individual assets, certain instruments are capable of nearly tripling the initial capital while exhibiting a more favorable balance between risk and return, as measured by the Sharpe ratio.
+This indicates that, from a practical perspective, further improvements remain possible.
+In particular, future performance gains are likely to require the continued integration of complementary methodologies and the inclusion of an ingredient that remains relatively uncommon within econophysics—namely, asset selection and valuation grounded in fundamental analysis~\cite{graham2003intelligent}.
+This challenge is especially pronounced in cryptocurrency markets, where traditional fundamental metrics are largely absent.

+From a statistical-physics perspective, the proposed hybrid framework extends well beyond financial applications and naturally fits within the broader class of inference problems involving low-rank deformations of Wishart ensembles.
+In such systems, information is not solely contained in spectral outliers but also in the collective organization and alignment of eigenvectors, which undergo sharp detectability thresholds governed by the Baik–Ben Arous–Péché (BBP) phase transition~\cite{baik2005phase, bloemendal2013limits}.
+Below the BBP threshold, informative factors are statistically indistinguishable from noise at the level of eigenvalues, while partial but nontrivial information persists in the eigenvector overlaps.
+By explicitly exploiting this eigenvector structure, the hybrid estimator effectively probes the vicinity of the BBP transition, enabling the detection of multiscale and hierarchical organization that remains inaccessible to purely eigenvalue-based denoising methods.

+{\bf Competing Interests:} The authors have no competing interests to declare that are relevant to the content of this article.

+{\bf Data availability statement:} The data that support the findings of this study are available from the corresponding author upon request.

-{\bf Declaration of generative AI and AI-assisted technologies in the manuscript preparation process.} \\ \\ During the preparation of this work, the author used ChatGPT to assist with readability improvements and proofreading.
+{\bf Declaration of generative AI and AI-assisted technologies in the manuscript preparation process.} During the preparation of this work, the author used ChatGPT to assist with readability improvements and proofreading.
 After using this tool/service, the author reviewed and edited the content as needed and takes full responsibility for the content of the published article.

+{\bf Author Contribution Statement.} The author A.G.M. confirms being the sole contributor to this work and has approved it for publication.
+The author was responsible for the conception and design of the study, data collection, analysis, interpretation of results, and the writing and revision of the manuscript.